pawel-jasnowski/MNIST_digit_recognition/README.md

 # Three different neural networks

   - SMALL with one hidden layer and only 8 units
-  - BASIC with one dden layer and 128 units
+  - BASIC with one hidden layer and 128 units
   - BIG with two hidden layer and 256/512 units

 # Comparing all three networks